 Wherever you go in Longmont, you will find art.
 Established in 1987, Longmont’s Art in Public Places Program is administered through the Longmont Museum and managed by the Art in Public Places Commission of the City of Longmont.
 Downtown Longmont features a wide variety of public art.
 It is through a commitment to diversity in material, form and placement that Longmont’s Art in Public Places has become one of Colorado’s most successful public art programs.
-Enjoy a stroll or bike to view the following pieces of art in Downtown.
+Enjoy a stroll or bike to view the following pieces of art in Downtown and throughout Longmont.

 BRICK SCULPTURE by Ken Williams, 1992.
 This abstract, bio-morphic artwork echoes the buildings of downtown Longmont through its vertical posture and traditional brickwork.

 TRACKS by Gregg LeFevre, 1995.
 Take a walk down Coffman Street between 4th and 9th Avenues and discover the lighthearted humor of LeFevre's imprints in the sidewalks.

 EARLY LONGMONT by Gregg LeFevre, 1996.
 This 5' by 7' bronze map of Longmont's original square mile illustrates important events, buildings and features from the early years of the town's history.
 The artwork was commissioned in celebration of Longmont's 125th anniversary.
 You can find it in front of the old St. Stephen's Church, 5th Ave. and Main Street.

 LONGMONT 1871-1910 by George Greenamyer, 1993.
 Greenamyer's library portal of painted steel commemorates the founding people and events of the City of Longmont.
 Longmont Public Library.

 First Teacher by Ann La Rose, 2003.
 A bronze sculpture, given in memory of Nancy Nixon, a key part of Longmont's cultural and educational community.
 By the Longmont Public Library.